Gloomhaven (video game)

 Gloomhaven is a turn-based strategy role-playing video game, developed by Flaming Fowl Studios and published by Asmodee Digital.
 It is an adaptation of the tabletop game by the same name.
 Following two years of early access, Gloomhaven was released for Windows on October 20, 2021 and macOS on November 25, 2021.
-The game is scheduled to be ported to consoles in 2023.
+The game was ported to Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S in September 2023.

 Gameplay

 As an adaptation of the tabletop game Gloomhaven, the video game is a card-driven, turn-based, tactical strategy game.
 Players assume the role of a band of mercenaries exploring dungeons, killing monsters, and fulfilling quests.
 Each player controls a character or characters each with a unique class of abilities and attacks, selected through a card deck specific to that class.
 Players take turns engaging and defeating enemies without being defeated themselves.

-Players first start by adding two to four characters, known as mercenaries, to start a "guild".
-Each mercenary has their own set of cards which determine the class and style of play for that character.
+Players start by adding two to four characters, known as mercenaries, to start a "guild".
+Each mercenary has their own set of cards that determine the class and style of play for that character.
 Six mercenaries are available from the start of the game, with more being unlocked as the player progresses through the storyline.
 The gameplay takes place within individual dungeon scenarios.
-The goal is to complete the scenario's main objective, such as defeating all the enemies in the dungeon or surviving a certain number of rounds, all well various side missions, and attempting to complete the primary objective for each mercenary, which reward the player with gold, perks, or experience.
+The goal is to complete the scenario's main objective, such as defeating all the enemies in the dungeon or surviving a certain number of rounds, as well various side missions, and attempting to complete the primary objective for each mercenary, that reward the player with gold, perks, or experience.